 Make Your Money Go Further on Black Friday

 As someone who loves to be frugal, I am always looking for ways to save money and Black Friday is no different.
-The main thing I do is use my credit card when making my purchase; I earn reward points (shameless plug to Work Save Lives credit card page).
+The main thing I do is use my credit card when making my purchase; I earn reward points that I’ll redeem for travel or cash at a later date.
 I then pay it off with the cash we’ve set aside for gift giving throughout the year.

 What will you be doing this Black Friday?
 Will you be on the prowl for savings, or will you do it from home?
 Or, will you be sleeping off your Turkey hangover?